tombch/pyqubits/README.md

-# CmdQuantum - Command-line quantum computing simulator
+# CmdQuantum

-## Introduction \& Requirements
+## Terminal-based quantum computing simulator

-CmdQuantum is a python program for quantum computing simulations in your terminal.
+### Requirements
 For dependencies see `requirements.txt`.
-Once necessary requirements are installed, enter `python main.py` to run the program.
+Once necessary requirements are installed, run the program by entering `python cmdq.py`.

 ## Things you can do